On this page

 At a glance

 Retatrutide is the first triple receptor agonist -- a single peptide that activates GIP, GLP-1, and glucagon receptors simultaneously.
 It is not FDA-approved and is currently in Phase 3 clinical trials (the TRIUMPH and TRANSCEND programs) conducted by Eli Lilly.
-Three Phase 3 readouts are now available, including the pivotal obesity trial: TRIUMPH-1 (n=2,339) showed up to 28.3% weight loss at 80 weeks, TRIUMPH-4 showed up to 28.7% at 68 weeks, and TRANSCEND-T2D-1 — the first peer-reviewed Phase 3 RCT, published in The Lancet — showed A1C reductions up to 1.94% and 15.3% weight loss in type 2 diabetes at 40 weeks.
+Five Phase 3 readouts are now available: TRIUMPH-1 (n=2,339) showed up to 28.3% weight loss at 80 weeks, TRIUMPH-3 (n=1,946, severe obesity with heart disease) 22.6%, TRIUMPH-2 (n=1,152, obesity with type 2 diabetes) 20.8% alongside A1C reductions up to 1.6 points, TRIUMPH-4 up to 28.7% at 68 weeks, and TRANSCEND-T2D-1 — the only peer-reviewed Phase 3 RCT so far, published in The Lancet — A1C reductions up to 1.94% and 15.3% weight loss at 40 weeks.
+Lilly has said it plans to submit retatrutide to the FDA in the first quarter of 2027.

 Comprehensive preclinical pharmacology published in Cell Metabolism (Coskun 2022).
 Triple agonist synergy demonstrated across multiple animal models showing enhanced weight loss, glycemic control, and hepatic fat reduction beyond dual agonists.